c247/CinemaNow/README.md

 # CinemaNow
-A movie review system, created using Vapor, Fluent (ORM) and Postgres
+A movie review system, created using Vapor 5, Fluent (ORM) and Postgres DB

-Here is a project is a movie rating system,
+A complete movie ranking system.

-Implemented all CRUD operations and uses Postgres Database.
+Implemented all CRUD operations

-The API is created using Vapor 5 (swift).

 Open the package.swift file to launch project in XCode.